brooklynrail/brooklynrail-platform/content/events/2022/11/unspoken-rule.md

 ---
 title: Unspoken Rule
 deck: A New Performance Work by Carol Szymanski
-summary: Please join us at Industry City for the premier of Unspoken Rule.
+summary: Please join us at Singing in Unison Part 7 at Industry City for the premiere of Unspoken Rule.
 people:
   - person: carol-szymanski
 date: 2022-11-19T17:00:00-0500